Deunitato/minimal-mistakes/_posts/2020-05-13-Sentient-Seldon_inputs.md

     def transform_input(self, X, feature_names):
         logging.info(X)

-        return "I am a string";
+        return "This is a string";

 ```